Adeilmo226/Adeilmo226.github.io/essays/AI_Essay.md

 ## Challenges and Opportunities

 One major challenge with AI is that it’s not perfect.
-It struggles with certain areas like math, statistics, and fixing large ESLint errors.
+I have had struggles with certain areas like math, statistics, and fixing large ESLint errors.
 I also learned that it’s best to feed files into AI one at a time instead of all at once.
 On the flip side, AI presents major opportunities.
 It can be a personal tutor, debugger, and writing assistant all in one.
-I believe future classes should teach students *how* to use AI effectively.
+I believe future classes should teach students how to use AI effectively.

 ---